Hannah Yelland

-Hannah Yelland (born 1976) is a British-born actress now living and working in the United States.
+Hannah Yelland (born in 1976) is a British-born actress.
+She lives and works in the United States.

 Early life

 Hannah Yelland was born in Hammersmith, west London, and brought up in Richmond, Surbiton and East Molesey.
 She is the daughter of British actor David Yelland.
 Yelland was educated at local state comprehensive schools, followed by St. Catharine's College at the University of Cambridge, where she studied English.

 Career

 She appeared onstage with her father, in a 2007/08 revival of The Life and Adventures of Nicholas Nickleby.
 Her other stage work includes starring as Laura in the Broadway production of Brief Encounter, for which she was nominated for a 2011 Tony Award for Best Leading Actress in a Play.

 In April 2012, Yelland made her debut at Dublin's Gate Theatre, appearing in the title role in My Cousin Rachel, in an adaptation by Joseph O'Connor.
 Most recently, she played Hermione in the critically acclaimed production of The Winter's Tale, directed by Rebecca Taichman for the McCarter Theatre, Princeton, and the Shakespeare Theatre Company, Washington DC.